-2.1.4 The GBF Topological Collection
+2.1.4 Group-Based Fields

-Topological collections can be defined as Group Based Fields (GBF), which are considered as associative arrays whose indices are elements of a group [16].
+Topological collections can be defined as Group-Based Fields (GBF), which are considered as associative arrays whose indices are elements of a group [17].
 The latter is defined by a finite presentation, i.e., a set of generators together with some constraints on their combination.
 Thus a GBF can be pictured as a labeled graph where the underlying graph is the Cayley graph of the finite presentation.
 The labels are the values associated with the vertices and the generators are associated with the edges.

-For instance, in order to define a NEWS grid (a rectangular lattice where each node as four neighbors) we may use two generators e (east) and n (north), supporting addition, difference and multiplication by an integer, as illustrated in Fig. 7a.
+For instance, in order to define a NEWS grid (a rectangular lattice in which each node has four neighbors) we may use two generators e (east) and n (north), supporting addition, difference and multiplication by an integer, as illustrated in Fig. 7a.